Common Golden-mantled Ground Squirrel

 Yellow-pine Chipmunk

-Much smaller with distinct black and white stripes across the face and eyes.
+Smaller with distinct stripes across the face and eyes, which ground squirrels lack.

 Cascade Golden-mantled Ground Squirrel